MuhammedBuyukkinaci/My-Helper-Functions/README.md

 [tool.poetry.group.test.dependencies]
 ```

-6) Some syntaxes for versioning
+7) Some syntaxes for versioning

 ![poetry_new](./images/poetry_images/002.png)

-7) After cloning a repo, to install dependencies(it is using pyproject.toml of cloned repo)
+8) After cloning a repo, to install dependencies(it is using pyproject.toml of cloned repo)

 ```run.sh
 # to install a pre-defined environment
 poetry install
 ```

-8) Poetry is dealing with virtual environments.
+9) Poetry is dealing with virtual environments.
 We don't have to deal with it.
 Poetry is doing all the stuff in the background.
-To get into virtual environment, run the following
+To get into and activate a virtual environment, run the following

 ```get_into.sh
 poetry shell
 ```

-9) Poetry keeps a **poetry.lock** file which resolves all dependencies as listed in pyproject.toml.
+10) Poetry keeps a **poetry.lock** file which resolves all dependencies as listed in pyproject.toml.
 It takes precedence over **pyproject.toml** .
 It should be added to git.
 To refresh dependencies, run `poetry update`.

-10) We can define aliases  under **[tool.poetry.scripts]** in `pyproject.toml`.
+11) We can define aliases  under **[tool.poetry.scripts]** in `pyproject.toml`.

 ```pyproject.toml
 [tool.poetry.scripts]